 The beauty of the Lessonvu system is it allows me to review all and any aspect [of the lesson] retrospectively.
 Previously when I used a conventional camera to record a session, I had to predetermine the parameters of the clip by setting up the camera to face in a certain direction or trained on a certain group or individual.
 Anything that happened outside of that boundary was not captured for subsequent review and analysis.
 The capacity to now select a random student retrospectively in order to examine their unique experience of the lesson under review, is always revealing.
 Intriguingly, changing the view on a different student in the very same lesson can produce a completely different perspective.
 I love this joint journey of discovery with the host teacher!

 Read more about our work with The Doon School and other partner schools that have experienced and benefitted from using remote coaching and Lessonvu, by visiting the evidence page.
 We are continuously working with our partner schools, as you can see on the Future of Teacher Training page.
-Make sure to sign up to our newsletter to receive the latest news straight into your inbox, and follow us on Twitter and LinkedIn for the latest updates.

 If you would like to know more about how ONVU Learning can help your school improve its teaching and learning, get in touch with our team now.